secretstartups/handbook/product/ux/product-design/ux-roadmaps/ux-theme-workshops/index.html.md

 2. Read the Overview Mission, Vision, Letter from the editor, and Strategic Direction sections* and pull out lines that you think will be relevant to help align the other workshoppers in the task of crafting a UX vision and ultimately creating this UX Roadmap
 3. Copy and Paste the lines and edit them into coherent sentences and paragraphs in the Category goals text block

-_When complete, the mural should look like this:_
+_When complete, the FigJam should look like this:_

 ![Step-1 example](example-ux-theme-workshop-step-1.png)